larsjuhljensen/JensenLab/_pages/training_stringapp.md

 ### 4.1 Virus queries

-Go to the menu **File → Import → Network → Public Databases**.
+Go to the menu **File → Import → Network from Public Databases**.
 In the import dialog, choose **STRING: protein query** as the **Data Source**.
 As of version 1.4 of the STRING app, 236 virus species are included in the species dropdown menu.
 Since most viruses are small (they have a median of 9 proteins in their genomes) it is reasonable to import **all proteins of this species** for a given virus, so select this checkbox underneath the species dropdown.
 For this example we will query all proteins of "Human papillomavirus type 16 (HPV 16)".
 Simply type HPV 16 and select the species from the resulting shorter dropdown menu.

 _How many virus proteins are encoded for by this virus?
 What node information is imported along with the names of the proteins?_